lingxide/Linux-Doc-System-PRD/docs/index.md

-# Welcome to IAM-LC Public Knowledge Base System
+# Welcome to LC's Public Knowledge Base System

 ## What would you find in this KBS